1849 Emigration & Settlement in America

 Gerrit & Jannetje Move to Oak Glen

-In 1853, seeing greater opportunity in raising live stock, Gerritt, Jannetje and their family moved again.
+In 1853, seeing greater opportunity in raising livestock, Gerritt, Jannetje and their family moved again.
 They bought 160 acres of land about 15 miles south (Oak Glen, now Lansing), for 93 cents per acre.
 They were the second family to settle there.
 Gerrit was successful enough to retire early, leaving the farming to his sons George and John, while Harry chose to leave home to pursue the carpentry trade.